mira-screen-share/sharer/README.md

 Configuration file is by default `config.toml`.
 There are preset configs in `configs/` directory that you could use as a starting point.

+For macOS, the configuration file is located at `~/Library/Application Support/Mira-Sharer/config.toml`.

 ## License

 GPLv3